 Well, through the providence of God, Esther won the Miss Persia Beauty Pageant and became Queen of the land.
-Meanwhile, Mordecai saved the king from a political coup and was recognized by his majesty Ahasuerus with full royal honors and tickertape parade.
+Meanwhile, Mordecai saved the king from a political coup and was recognized by his majesty Ahazeurerus with full royal honors and tickertape parade.

 This made Haman very, very jealous, resentful, pouty and down-right angry.
 He finally got so mad, he rigged up a clever scheme to get the King to sign a law that would guarantee the extermination of every Jew in the kingdom.
-The bill was of course worded in such a way that it appeared to be a matter of national security, but down there in the small print at the bottom of the page was Haman's true intentions.
+The bill was of course worded in such a way that it appeared to be a matter of national security, but down there in the small print was Haman's true intentions.
 Now it looked like his master plan was almost ready for final execution!

-Back home, Mrs. Haman and all his friends encouraged him to "Make a gallows 90 feet high just for Mordecai, so everyone can see him swinging way up there by his neck!'
-So, that's just what he did.
+He went home to Mrs. Haman, jumping up and down with excitement.
+'And I know just what I'll do with Mordecai!
+I'm going to make a gallows 90 feet high just for him, so everyone can see him swinging way up there by his neck!'